hbrednek/letsencrypt_glassfish/README.md

 Additionally, the script can be invoked periodically (typically via 'cron') to check to see if any domains need to be renewed and if so, renew them automatically.

 I have used this script to create a new certificate for three domains in less than 5 minutes.
+I have used this script to automatically renew three domains via a cron job.

 Good luck!
 Let me know if you have any problems.  mre@m79.net